ThomasKear/Bamazon/README.md

 **Bamazon Customer Interface**
 <hr>

-The Bamazon Customer Interface allows users to view the current items availale to purchase.
+The Bamazon Customer Interface allows users to view the current items available to purchase.
 The user will be prompted to enter the ID # and how many items they wish to purchase.
 If the item is in stock, the order will be completed and the user will see the total for their purchase.

 ![customerpurchase](https://cloud.githubusercontent.com/assets/22185509/25932842/d95a4784-35e1-11e7-86f2-76a456285948.JPG)